neo-project/docs/tutorial/en-us/6-persistence/1-persistence.md

 ### UInt160 and UInt256 serialization
 Both UInt160 and UInt256 are stored as fixed size byte arrays, using 20 and 32 bytes respectively.
-NEO uses RIPMED160 for script-hashes and SHA256 for transaction and block hashes.
+Neo uses RIPMED160 for script-hashes and SHA256 for transaction and block hashes.
-Note that in NEO we use hash functions twice.
+Note that in Neo we use hash functions twice.
 The first hash is always SHA256.

 A very common use for UInt160 are contract hashes:
 ![contract](persistence_contract.png)